gazecomposer/gazecomposer-lite/README.md

   * **Logistic Regression:** To model the probability of Vibrato Onset (`vib_depth > 0`) as a function of dwell duration and grid pitch height.
   * **Survival Analysis:** Treating "maintaining a dwell" as a time-to-event process to understand engagement decay.

-These planned analyses build on my ongoing self-study in probability and machine learning, transforming this pilot exploration into a rigorous experimental framework.
+These planned analyses build on roughly a year of self-study in linear algebra, probability, and introductory machine learning, and are intended to turn this pilot-style mapping exploration into a more rigorous experimental framework.

 -----